Kelerchian/assign/CONTRIBUTING.md

 ### Documentation and Tests

-Write (Documenting tests)[https://doc.rust-lang.org/rustdoc/documentation-tests.html] to document and test code in one go.
+Write [documentation tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html) to document and test code in one go.

 Use `cargo doc` to review the documentation before submitting code.

 ## Versioning

 assign! uses [semver](https://semver.org/) for versioning.
-Adjust version in `Cargo.toml` accordingly.
+Adjust the version in `Cargo.toml` accordingly.

 ## Publishing to crates.io